 During a hearing on September 14, 2024, prosecutors from the Palermo Public Prosecutor's Office requested a six-year prison sentence for Salvini, in addition to other penalties.
 At the time of the incident, Salvini was serving as Italy's interior minister, overseeing the country's policies on migration.
-The charges relate to his role in preventing the safe disembarkation of migrants aboard the Open Arms ship during the 2019 crisis.

-The investigation began in November 2019, following a request by the Palermo Public Prosecutor's Office based on information gathered by the Agrigento Public Prosecutor's Office.
+The charges relate to his role in preventing the safe disembarkation of migrants aboard the Open Arms ship during the 2019 crisis. based on information gathered by the Agrigento Public Prosecutor's Office.
 It focused on various criminal charges related to the August 2019 events, when the Open Arms ship arrived off the coast of Lampedusa with migrants aboard.
 The Palermo prosecutors have argued that Salvini acted with intentional disregard for both international law and the personal freedoms of the individuals involved, thus committing the crimes of kidnapping and refusal to perform official duties.